mnk400/mnk400.github.io/more/13ft-eepy.md

 category: Projects
 ---

-This is my personal fork of [13ft](https://github.com/wasi-master/13ft){:target="_blank"} by wasi-master, which is itself a similar project to the famous paywall bypassing service 12ft.
+This is my personal fork of [13ft](https://github.com/wasi-master/13ft){:target="_blank"} by wasi-master, which is itself a similar project to the famous paywall-bypassing service 12ft.

-13ft can help you detect paywalls on the internet by pretending to be GoogleBot (Google's web crawler) and trying to fetch the same content Google does.
+13ft helps detect paywalls on the internet by pretending to be GoogleBot (Google's web crawler) and attempting to fetch the same content that Google does.

-This fork overhauls the UI and adds fallback options for Wayback Machine and Archive.is.
+This fork overhauls the UI and adds fallback options for the Wayback Machine and Archive.is.

 [<button class="normal-btn">Link to my instance of 13ft (so eepy)</button>](https://unlock.eepy.pink){:target="_blank"}
 [<button class="normal-btn">Link to fork</button>](https://github.com/mnk400/13ft){:target="_blank"}